cogini/elixir-deploy-template/README.md

 ```shell
 curl -v http://localhost:4001/
 ```
-or access the machine from over the network.
+or access the machine over the network.

 ## Deploy the release

 If you are running on the same machine, then you can use the mix tasks to deploy locally.

 In `mix.exs`, set `deploy_dir` to match the directory structure in Ansible, e.g.: